CS2103JAN2017-F14-B3/addressbook-level4/docs/UserGuide.md

    Select the first task in the task list.

 ### Finding for tasks
-Canít seem to remember the details for a particular task?
+Can‚Äôt seem to remember the details for a particular task?
 Simply use find command to search for tasks whose name or tags matches the keywords provided.

 Format: `find [KEYWORD...]`